-Pope focuses on reconciliation in Mass dedicated to mercy
+Pope: ‘Nothing justifies’ chemical weapons in Syria

-VATICAN CITY (AP) — Pope Francis has urged the faithful to not give up on the sacrament of reconciliation, especially those who continue to backslide.
+The pope referred to news of dozens killed, including many children and women, in a suspected poison gas attack on a rebel-held town near the Syrian capital.
+He offered prayers for the dead and the families that are suffering.

-Francis focused on reconciliation, or confession, during his homily Sunday for an annual Mass in St. Peter’s Square dedicated to mercy, a signature theme of his papacy.
+“There is not a good or a bad war, and nothing can justify such instruments that exterminate defenseless people and populations,” the pope said.
+“Let’s pray that the responsible politicians and military leaders choose another path: that of negotiations, the only one that can bring peace.”

-The pontiff urged the faithful to continue to seek reconciliation because “every time we are forgiven, we are reassured and encouraged.”
+Earlier, in a Mass focused on mercy, a signature theme of his papacy, Pope Francis has urged the faithful to not give up on the sacrament of reconciliation, especially those who continue to backslide.

 Most Read Nation & World Stories